root-foundation/root/README.md

 5. Rate of displacement of winners accelerates at least exponentially.
 6. Absolute number of winners grows at least exponentially.

+Specificity in growth rates is critically important.
+Miscalculations in growth rates can lead to very different, sometimes even opposite, predictions.
+In case you are unfamiliar with differences in growth rates (i.e., linear vs. exponential vs. superexponential) we recommend reading [our primer](GrowthRatePrimer.md).
 ## 1. Peak outcome grows superexponentially.

 We value an activity proportional to the possibilities it enables — i.e., proportional to its _complexity_.